 Booties: Booties are used to protect your dogs feet (if necessary, usually used on snow)

 Strong collar/ limited slip collar.
 Check chain collars are used as a training method only and you must be shown how to use correctly

 * PLEASE NOTE: Collars with a buckle fastener aren't suitable for sledding as most are plastic and can snap.

 Stake out line: A stake out line is a great way to secure your dogs when you need to have them outside at sledding events.

 Markers are used on the track, to guide the musher around the forest.

 Races shall not be run if the temperature

 Learn to look for signs of your dog

-How to cool your dog down, Begin cooling your dog down by soaking his body with cool water –cool, but not cold.
-Use a hose, wet towels or any other source of cool water that is available.
+If you suspect your dog is overheating, begin cooling your dog down by soaking his/her body with cool water –cool, but not cold.
+Use what is at your disposal: wet towels or any other source of cool water that is available.